 Google has now introduced a new way to search images i.e. through uploading an image and then letting Google find out similar images.
 You can also paste the image URL to make things easier.

 To do this, simply click on the camera icon, next to microphone icon, and either paste the image URL or upload an image to search.
 Notice that you’ll find this feature only if you search through images.google.com, which is the short way to search for images only.
+You can also reverse image search using Google – which attempts to find the original location of a photo or image.

 17. Find the Definition of a Word or Term